 Also, be fully prepared to jump in a ditch.
 While running logging roads last weekend, my friend and I had two different vehicles scare the tar out of us.
 One tried to roost us with gravel, and the other veered toward us like he was going to hit us.
 I don’t care what time of year it is, how old you are, or how your momma raised you – this is disgusting behavior, and there is no excuse for it.

 During hunting season, there is a higher risk of a trail runner getting shot.
 It’s not a huge risk if the runner keeps to roads or hiking trails and doesn’t go traipsing through the forest, but the risk is still there.
+You’d hope many of these hunters would use trail cameras (you can learn more about them at https://feedthatgame.com/trail-cameras-for-security-surveillance/) so they could better keep track of the movement of their prey but not everyone does.
 Stay on the trail, and make sure to wear bright colors.
 Whatever you do, do not wear black or brown, and unquestionably do not wear an antler headband.

 This next item isn’t necessarily hunter related, but more for anyone who drops their litter on the ground.
 No matter who you are: leave no trace.
 It is so sad to see garbage on the trail or collected in ditches.
 The Pacific Northwest is one of the most beautiful places, and I hate to see trash wherever I look.